 Impulse Purchases: An Unexpected Boost to Your Conversion Rates?

 Online shoppers aren't necessarily as fickle as you might expect.
-In fact, recent research from A.T.
-Kearney indicates that 25 percent of consumers spend more money online than they initially planned to when making a purchase.
+In fact, a recent survey from Kantar indicates that 58 percent of consumers spent more money spontaneously when making an online purchase in 2022.

 If you've established a fail-proof sales funnel, then all your customers have to do is simply click “pay” correct?